nhost/hasura-backend-plus/docs/api.md

 ### Change Email

 Change email without email verification as a logged in account.
-This endpoint is only active if env var `VARIFY_EMAILS=false` (default ``).
+This endpoint is only active if env var `VERIFY_EMAILS=false` (default ``).

 #### Request